benmatselby/knope/README.md

 Available Commands:
-  builds      List all the builds for a given project help        Help about any command projects    List all the projects
+  builds      List all the builds for a given project help        Help about any command overview    Will provide an overview of the last build per project projects    List all the projects

 Flags: